Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualisation - Complementary investigation.md

-Here, we adopt the same approach of analysis for the Jordan data.
+Here, on the data collected for Jordan, we conduct the same quantitative techniques and adopt the same approaches of analysis.

 # Correlation & Linear regression analysis